Skip to content

 No fillers or binders: Capsules often contain excipients, rice flour, or grain-based carriers that dilute potency.

 Pre-extracted = ready to use: Many capsule products contain ground mushrooms or unextracted powders that rely on your digestive system to do the work.
-But human digestion simply can’t break down chitin-rich mushroom cell walls effectively—meaning most of the bioactives pass through unused.
+But human digestion simply can’t break down chitin-rich mushroom cell walls effectively.
+That means most of the bioactives pass through the body unused.

 Clinically significant dosing: Liquids allow for flexible, scalable dosing without the need to swallow 6–12 capsules daily to achieve a meaningful amount.

 In other words: You may be paying for a high dose on the label, but only absorbing a fraction.
-With well-made liquid extracts, you get what your body can actually use—nothing more, nothing less.
+With well-made liquid extracts, you get what your body can actually use.

 *These statements have not been evaluated by the FDA.
 Druzy Fusion products are not intended to diagnose, treat or cure any disease